pierrediedhiou/cybersecurity-journey/glossary.md

 algorithm specifically designed for digital signatures
 - **Digest** — Another name for a hash value, the fixed-size output produced by a hash function
+- **Database** — A structured system for storing, modifying and retrieving information used by web applications
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system